 The starving children on the streets are of artificial food shortages engendered by corruption.
 See how USBs, cell phones and DVDs from the South are transforming North Koreans’ views of their world.

 Perhaps no other country in the world is as mysterious as North Korea.
 In the West, it’s known as the last Stalinist dictatorship, the land of dictator Kim Jong Un, bombastic military parades and nuclear missile tests.
 And it is actually quite difficult to look beyond the political and examine the daily life of 25 million North Koreans.
-Are they allowed to laugh, dance and marry?
-What do they eat?
-Where do they go on holiday?
-These simple questions are difficult to answer given the isolation of the population from the rest of the world.

 The documentary gives us an insight into North Korean life and helps us understand how the impoverished, isolated country has survived the end of the Cold War, the famine of the 1990s that cost hundreds of thousands their lives, and the never-ending diplomatic and military conflicts.